rikulo/uxl/README.md

 ##Usage

+At first, you have to prepare a UXL file defining the user interface.
+Then, run `uc` (UXL compiler) to compile it into the dart file with [command line interface](http://en.wikipedia.org/wiki/Command-line_interface):

     dart bin/uc.dart your-uxl-file(s)

-then, a dart file is generated for each UXL file you gave.
+A dart file is generated for each UXL file you gave.
 To generate a more readable file, you can specify the verbose option, `-v`:

     dart bin/uc.dart -v your-uxl-file(s)

+A UXL file can define one or multiple templates.
 For example, here is a UXL file defining a template called `ScrollViewTemplate`:

     <Template name="ScrollViewTemplate" args="rows: 30, cols: 30">
       <ScrollView class="scroll-view"